The industry response to COVID-19: what’s the state of play one year on?

 When the pandemic began, companies across multiple sectors had to change both their ways of working and their focus in order to support efforts to manage and mitigate COVID-19.
-One year on, we hosted a live Q&A panel webinar with three industry R&D professionals to talk about the changes they’ve experienced in technology transfer over the course of the pandemic.
+One year on, we hosted a live Q&A panel webinar with three industry R&D professionals to talk about the industry response to covid-19 and any changes they’ve experienced in technology transfer over the course of the pandemic.

 Introducing our panellists…

 Alex Moloney (Product Specialist, Tocris Bioscience) – Alex is responsible for bringing reagents and tools for research to market, working closely with academic institutes around the world.